-Three distinct types of ultrastructure have been identified within 12 taxa corresponding to the two of three main clades of serpulids-Filograninae and Serpulinae (Kupriyanova, ten Hove & Rouse, 2023).
-These microstructures comprise irregularly oriented prismatic structure (IOP), spherulitic prismatic structure (SPHP), and simple prismatic structure (SP) (see Table 1), which are among the most prevalent microstructure type in fossil serpulids (Vinn et al., 2008; Vinn, 2020).
+Three distinct kinds of ultrastructure have been identified within 12 taxa corresponding to the two of three main clades of serpulids - Filograninae and Serpulinae (Kupriyanova, ten Hove and Rouse, 2023).
+These microstructures comprise irregularly oriented prismatic structure (IOP), spherulitic prismatic structure (SPHP), and simple prismatic structure (SP) (see Table 1), which are among the most prevalent microstructure kinds in fossil serpulids (Vinn et al., 2008; Vinn, 2020).
 Six of these taxa have single-layered tubes and six are two-layered, of which one taxon perhaps may possess either two or three ultrastructural layers (see discussion).
 The majority of both Cenozoic and contemporary serpulids are single-layered, only about one-third of serpulid species have at least two or up to four distinct ultrastructural layers (Vinn et al., 2008).
-During the Jurassic, the percentage of multi-layered serpulid species was lower, constituting approximately 25% (Vinn & Furrer, 2008).
-It may have resulted from the evolutionary pattern where more complex tube walls with at least two layers were more common from the beginning of the Cenozoic onward the growing complexity of microstructures combined with relatively fast biomineralization likely enhanced the strengthening abilities of the tubes.
-It can also be explained by the vagaries of the fossil record resulting in incomplete preservation of the outermost layers, which might be similar to the case of calcareous sabellids (Vinn, ten Hove & Mutvei, 2008; Słowiński, Banasik & Vinn, 2023).
+During the Jurassic, the percentage of multi-layered serpulid species was lower, constituting approximately 25% (Vinn and Furrer,

+2008).
+It may have resulted from the evolutionary pattern where more complex tube walls with at least two layers were more common from the beginning of the Cenozoic onward - the growing complexity of microstructures combined with relatively fast biomineralization likely enhanced the strengthening abilities of the tubes.
+It can also be explained by the vagaries of the fossil record resulting in incomplete preservation of the outermost layers, which might be similar to the case of calcareous sabellids (Vinn, ten Hove and Mutvei, 2008; Słowiński, Banasik and Vinn, 2023).

 Sanfilippo (1998) presented a concept to utilize the ultrastructural diversity of serpulids to assess their generic determination.
-Further studies revealed that microstructure characters may be species-dependent (Vinn, 2007; Vinn et al., 2008; Kupriyanova & Ippolitov, 2015), which limits the application of tube microstructures in deciphering the generic affiliation of serpulids.
-Regardless, ultrastructural fabrics of tubes may still be used to approach the
+Further studies revealed that microstructure characters may be species-dependent (Vinn, 2007; Vinn et al., 2008; Kupriyanova and Ippolitov, 2015), which limits the application of tube microstructures in deciphering the generic affiliation of serpulids.
+Regardless, ultrastructural fabrics of tubes may still be used to approach the relationships between distinct kinds of structures throughout the evolution of the main serpulid clades (e.g., Vinn et al., 2008; Vinn and Kupriyanova, 2011; Vinn, 2013; Ippolitov and Rzhavsky, 2014; 2015a; b).